Mint (Namie Amuro song): Background and composition

 After the release of Amuro's twelfth studio album Genic (2015), she started to release non-album maxi singles.
 The first entry was "Red Carpet", which was performed through her Asian-wide concert tour name Livegenic 2015–2016.
 Despite its performance, it did not appear on the live release Livegenic 2015-2016.
 Then on March 31, music publication Jame World confirmed the release of a new single on May 18, which was revealed to be "Mint".
 It was confirmed on Amuro's website that "Mint" would be used as the official theme song to the Fuji TV Japanese television drama series Bokuno Yabai Tsuma.
 The production team for the television series approached Amuro's record label, Dimension Point, to participate in recording a song for the show, which she approved.
 Regarding the song, Amuro commented; "I'm thankful to have received the offer to provide the theme song.
 It's a fast-paced, thrilling track told from a women's perspective.
 I'll be happy if this song captured the essence of the drama."

-"Mint" was written by Andreas Oberg, Emyli, Maria Marcus, and Tiger, while production was handled by Oberg and Marcus; it was also composed by Oberg, Emyli, and Marcus.
+"Mint" was written by Andreas Öberg, Emyli, Maria Marcus, and Tiger, while production was handled by Oberg and Marcus; it was also composed by Oberg, Emyli, and Marcus.
 According to Amuro, she described the composition and production of the song as "thrilling".
 Musically, it is a dance song that incorporates musical elements of contemporary R&B, EDM, and rock music.
 Writing for Entertainment Weekly, Joey Nolfi described "Mint" as a "a wonderfully whacky mix of electric, surf-rocking guitars, R&B chants, and a pulsating EDM breakdown,".
 A staff member at Tokyo Girls Update analysised the composition, and noted the use of "hard-hitting beats and some slithery guitar lines".
 A staff member from Japanese magazine CD Journal noted the musical element of grime in its composition.
 The lyrical content for both "Mint" and "Chit Chat" includes English and Japanese language.

 Release

 Four weeks before its initial release on May 18, "Mint" had leaked fully online.
 The single was released in Japan and Taiwan as a CD single, DVD single, and as a digital EP by Avex Trax and Amuro's own label Dimension Point.
 All three editions included the normal versions and instrumentals of "Mint" and the B-side track "Chit Chat".
-"Chit Chat" was written by Andreas Oberg, Emyli, Maria Marcus, and Tiger, and was described by a CD Journal staff member as a "happy house" song.
+"Chit Chat" was written by Andreas Öberg, Emyli, Maria Marcus, and Tiger, and was described by a CD Journal staff member as a "happy house" song.
 The bonus DVD included the music video of "Mint".
 On May 18, first press issues at CDJapan.com offered a B2-size poster of the CD artwork.
 The CD and digital artwork features a close-up of Amuro in a gold dress, whilst the CD and DVD bundle has a body shot with her holding a gold shoe.